HannaMoum/BioSim/README.md

 ##Further Development
 For further development the authors recommend:
 * optimizing the hierarchy structure
+* investigate optimization possibilities in current code to provide better efficiency, such as:
   * provide the Landscape class with one attribute for each animal's species population, rather than one for both.
 This should save some runningtime for the simulation.
-* investigate optimization possibilities in current code to provide better efficiency.
+  * add lazy evalution for fitness calculations
 * fix bug: Attribute self.initial_num_year is only developed to control the first simulation, and are not adjusted for further simualtion after a pause.

 ##Credits
 Projectcode developed and tested in a collaboration between Cassandra Hjortdahl and Hanna Lye Moum.